AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/markdown.rst

 |   4.
 Fourth item       | 4.
 Fourth item       |
 +------------------------+----------------------+

-For the last example, use **4 spaces** to indent the second level of ordered list.
+For the last example, use **4 spaces** to indent the second level of an ordered list.

 Ordered list best practices
 """""""""""""""""""""""""""